SuperPascal: Implementation

 The SuperPascal software can be accessed freely from the Brinch Hansen Archive.
 It consists of a compiler and interpreter, which are both written in normal, sequential Pascal (ISO Level 1 standard Pascal).
 This is supported by the GNU Pascal compiler and newer versions of the Free Pascal compiler (2.7.1+) with the -Miso switch, with the following respective small modifications to the code.

 For GPC, the file interpret.p uses the non-standard clock function (line 1786), which is used to obtain the system time.
 Instead, the Extended Pascal getTimeStamp function can be used (which is supported by the GNU Pascal compiler), by declaring a variable of type TimeStamp, setting that with the current time using getTimeStamp and assigning the Second field of the TimeStamp to the variable t.

-Regarding GPC on 64-bit operating systems; the GNU Pascal compiler must be compiled and installed from source code.

 Free Pascal also needs a solution to the above "clock" problem (On windows, just declare gettickcount as external with "clock" as name).
 Further, the reset/rewrites that are marked as non-standard in the source code must be changed to assign/reset (or rewrite) pairs.
 (GPC probably only errors on this if you enable strict flags), and the C preprocessor commands #include 'xx' must be changed to {$include 'xx'}.